JonasGreim/US-headquarter-locations/README.md

 ### Problems:
-- The API string search to find Wikidata page entries is really inaccurate
+- The API string search for finding Wikidata page entries is highly inaccurate
 - Wikidata api docs are really confusing/messed up
 - The scraped data has sometimes unusual variations of company names or abbreviations
 - For some old companies there are no Wikidata entries even no Wikipedia entries